jjniemeyer/appointmental/README.md

+# Appointmental

+real calendars made *by* calendars *for* calendars and maybe also people.

+React app for making scheduling of appointments *seem* "easy".

+future home of fun and useful calendar integrations.

+---
+---
+---
+---
+---
+---
-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).